TheDingodile/RL_gymnasium/README.md

-This project allows you to use all the most well known Reinforcement Learning algorithms on the gymnasium environment.
+This project allows you to use some of the well known Reinforcement Learning algorithms on the gymnasium environment.

 ## Installation